ExpediaGroup/styx/docs/developer-guide/plugins-scenarios.md

 ## HTTP Content Transformations

 Styx exposes HTTP messages to interceptors as streaming `LiveHttpRequest` and `LiveHttpResponse` messages.
 In this form, the interceptors can process the content in a streaming fashion.
-That is, they they can look into, and modify the content as it streams through.
+That is, they can look into, and modify the content as it streams through.

 Alternatively, live messages can be aggregated to `HttpRequest` or `HttpResponse`